sandole/nextjs-blog/data/authors/default.md

 **Who Am I?**

-My name is John Seong and I am currently in Edmonton, Alberta, Canada.
+My name is John Seong.
 I am a cloud engineering consultant with Avanade and I am staffed to work on public sector accounts and projects.

 I started my career in 2015 where I enroled into a subsized education program by the military where the academic year would be spent studying computer engineering academia and summers were spent supporting military IT and learning a ton of stuff about tech.
 Feel free to reach out to me for more details about my experience or my resume.